All Episodes

 He reaffirmed the U.S. was keeping all options on the table, including military force in his determination to prevent Iran from developing nuclear arms.

-We we can't survive a civil.
+We can't survive a civil.

-He said the real problem is Iran.
+He said, the real problem is Iran.

-Also, Peter King, uh Congressman from Long Island, who has uh personally savaged and attacked me and accused me of being single-handedly responsible for lessening the opposition to the port deal uh was on John Gambling's show,
+Also, Peter King, a congressman from Long Island who has personally savaged and attacked me and accused me of being single-handedly responsible for lessening the opposition to the port deal,

-WABC this morning, the program that precedes this one in New York, and said that uh uh we gotta get it, we gotta get an American company in there, and uh they gotta have the upfront heads-up responsibility that Dubai people can be part of it.
+was on John Gambling's show, WABC, this morning, the program that precedes this one in New York, and said that we got to get an American company in there, and they got to have the upfront heads-up responsibility.

 He suggested that Bill Clinton actually broker the deal.